NUS-IDS/ems_mentalhealth/README.md

-We used Python 3.11.4 for our experiments and the libraries used by us are listed in requirements.txt ("pip install -r requirements.txt" )
+We used Python 3.11.4 for our experiments and the libraries used by us are listed in code/requirements.txt

+("pip install -r requirements.txt" )

 --